Lines in the plane with the $L_1$ metric: Lines in finite metric spaces

 The proof of de Bruijn and Erd\H{o}s involves neither measurements of distances, nor measurements of angles.
 As such it is part of {\em ordered geometry}, which revolves around the ternary notion of {\em betweenness}: a point $z$ is between $x$ and $y$ if it is an interior point of the line segment with endpoints $x$ and $y$.
 We will write $[xzy]$ to indicate that $z$ is between $x$ and $y$.
 In terms of Euclidean distance $\rho$,

 In an arbitrary metric space, this notion becomes {\em metric betweenness}, introduced in~\cite{Menger28}.
 The concept of a line is also generalized quite naturally:

+We say that the pair $\{u,v\}$ {\em induces} the line $\ol{uv}$.
+A line containing all of $X$ is called a {\em universal line}.
+If $X$ has an universal line, we call $X$ a {\em collinear set}.

-Chen and Chvátal defined this in 2006 (\cite{ChenChvatal08}) and asked which properties of lines in Euclidean space translate into the setting of arbitrary metric spaces.
-In particular, they asked the following question:
+Having defined lines in arbitrary metric spaces in 2006 (\cite{ChenChvatal08}), Chen and Chvátal asked which properties of lines in Euclidean space translate into this setting.
+In particular, they posed the following question:

-\begin{centering} {\em Is it true that every finite metric space $(X,\rho)$ induces at least $|X|$ lines, or there is a line containing all of $X$?} \end{centering} This question is still open although there were many interesting partial results (see, e.g., \cite{ChiniChvatal11}, \cite{Chvatal14}, \cite{AboulkerKapadia}, \cite{ALMMT}, or \cite{AMRZ}).
-The best general bound up to date states that in an arbitrary metric space, a non-collinear set of $n$ points induces at least $\Omega(\sqrt{n})$ lines.
-The (very nice) proof can be found in~\cite{ACHKS}).
-There are also interesting generalizations to hypergraphs, see, e.g., ~\cite{ABCCCM}, \cite{BBCCC2}.
+\begin{centering} {\em Is it true that every finite metric space $(X,\rho)$ induces at least $|X|$ lines, or there is a universal line?} \end{centering} The Chen--Chv\'{a}tal question is still open, although a number of interesting results related to it have been proved; these are surveyed in~\cite{ChvSurvey}.
+Among them, let us mention for future reference a theorem of Aboulker, Chen, Huzhang, Kapadia, and Supko~(\cite{ACHKS}, Theorem 3.1): In an arbitrary metric space, every non-collinear set of $n$ points induces $\Omega(\sqrt{n})$ lines.

-In this paper, we concentrate on the plane, but with the $L_1$, or Manhattan, metric, defined by $\rho((x_1,y_1),(x_2,y_2))=|x_1-x_2|+|y_1-y_2|$.
+In this paper, we concentrate on the plane with the $L_1$ (also called Manhattan) metric, defined by $\rho((x_1,y_1),(x_2,y_2))=|x_1-x_2|+|y_1-y_2|$.
 We encounter two very different kinds of lines in this case: those induced by two points that share a coordinate (horizontal or vertical pairs), and those induced by pairs that do not share a coordinate (so called increasing or decreasing pairs).
 The two types of lines (for increasing/decreasing pairs of points, and for horizontal/vertical pairs) can be seen in Figure~\ref{fig:twolines}.
+In this picture, the line in question is the finite subset of $X$ consisting of points that belong in the shaded area.

-Together with Bal\'{a}zs Patk\'{o}s we proved in~\cite{KP13} that in the plane with the $L_1$ (also called Manhattan) metric, a non-collinear set of $n$ points induces at least $n/37$ lines.
-Moreover, if no two of the points share their $x$- or $y$-coordinate, then there are at least $n$ lines, i.e., the Chen-Chv\'{a}tal question has a positive answer.
+Bal\'{a}zs Patk\'{o}s and this author proved in~\cite{KP13} that every non-collinear set of $n$ points in this particular metric space induces at least $n/37$ lines.
+Moreover, if no two of the points share their $x$- or $y$-coordinate, then there are at least $n$ lines, i.e., the Chen---Chv\'{a}tal question has an affirmative answer.
+The proof relies on a lemma that was later extended and used by Aboulker, Chen, Huzhang, Kapadia, and Supko in deriving the weaker lower bound $\Omega(\sqrt{n})$ valid for all metric spaces.

-In this paper, we provide a substantial improvement of this theorem, using a different method, which may be of independent interest.
+In the present paper, we improve the lower bound of $n/37$ by a completely different method.

 \begin{theorem} Let $X$ be a set of $n$ points in the plane with the $L_1$ metric.
 If there is no universal line, then $X$ induces at least $\lceil n/2\rceil$ lines. \end{theorem}